Skip to main content

 If you've ever wanted to customize a chart or build your own trading signal without diving into complex code, you've probably heard of Pine Script.
 It's the language built right into TradingView, and it was made specifically for traders, not software engineers.

-But here's the catch: "more approachable" doesn't mean "instant."
-You still have to get your head around how Pine Script handles data (those "series" calculations), how to pull in data from different timeframes—a topic covered in depth in our TradingView request.security Complete Guide to Multi-Timeframe Data Analysis—and how to string your trading logic together properly.
+But there's a catch: "more approachable" doesn't mean "instant."
+You still have to get your head around how Pine Script handles data series, how to pull in data from different timeframes — our guide on Pine Script's request.security function covers this in detail — and how to string your trading logic together properly.
 It takes time and practice.

 What You Can Build With Pineify